vanGoghhh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list candidates
-2. AddressBook shows a list of candidates
+2. CANdidates shows a list of candidates
 3. User requests to clear all entries in the list
-4. AddressBook clears the list
+4. CANdidates clears the list

     Use case ends.